Joe Clements (American football): College football

 Clements started his sophomore year at Texas as the back-up quarterback to Walter Fondren.
 But, in the second game of the year, he replaced an ineffective Fondren and had the best game of his career.
 He threw for 215 yards and three touchdowns in the game, becoming the second Longhorn to ever throw for more than 200 yards in a single game and tying the school record for touchdown passes in a game.
 Going into the next game, he was the nation's leading passer.
 He started every game for Texas for the next two years.
 Against USC the following week, he was knocked out in the first five minutes and replaced by Walter Fondren and third-string quarterback Dick Miller.
 Texas went on to post a 5–5 record with losses to number 8 USC, number 3 Oklahoma and number 7 TCU, but finished the season on an up-note when they upset rival number 8 Texas A&M. That year, he led the Southwest Conference in interceptions.

 Clements remained the starter in 1956 and he led the Southwest Conference in passes completed, completion percentage and interceptions.
-But the Longhorns had one of the program's worst seasons, going 1–9 for its worst record since 1938.
+Despite his success, the Longhorns had one of the program's worst seasons, going 1–9 for its worst record since 1938.
 For the rest of the 20th century, they would never fail to win at least four games in a year.
 With the exception of the first game against USC, when Vince Matthews replaced him after he suffered a concussion, Clements would be the primary quarterback all season.
 The team's only win was a 7–6 squeaker against Tulane – won by a blocked extra point.
 Furthermore, the team was shut out twice for the first time since 1938.
 They were beaten by number 1 Oklahoma in a 45–0 rout and later in the season by TCU, 46–0.
+He finished 7th in the nation in Passing Completions and Completion Percentage in 1956.

 After the 1956 season, Coach Ed Price was fired.
 Darrell Royal was hired to replace him and Royal replaced the pocket pass-oriented offense that Clements did well in with the split-T option that played more to the strengths of Fondren.
 Clements fell down the depth chart and as a result only saw limited action in four games during his senior season.

 He finished with a 5–13 record as a starting quarterback at Texas.